meteor/meteor/packages/stream-server-uws/README.md

 ## Activation

-In `.meteor/packages` move package `stream-server-uws` before packages:
+In the `.meteor/packages` place the package `stream-server-uws` before packages:

 * `meteor-tools`
 * `ddp`